top of page

 Target Grades Don't Define You: Making Sense of Mock Results

-Here's what I need every single student reading this to understand: those grades on that piece of paper do not define your worth, your intelligence, or your future.
+Here's what we want every single student reading this to understand: those grades on that piece of paper do not define your worth, your intelligence, or your future.

 Why target grades are predictions, not limits